jarlah/spring-boot-3-cors-bug/README.md

-# Reproduction of cors bug in spring boot with version controllers
+# Reproduction of cors bug in spring boot with versioned controllers

 1. `mvn test` errors out on preflight and get request
     - The header `Access-Control-Allow-Origin` is expected to be returned as `*`.